Is Maui your destination to celebrate New Year’s Eve to welcome in 2021? What an amazing island to say goodbye to 2020 and aloha to 2021!

 The following luau companies are offering a special luau for New Year’s Eve:

-- Other luaus are open on New Year’s Eve at their standard opening times – generally between 4:30pm and 6:30pm.
+- Other luaus may be open on New Year’s Eve at their standard opening times – generally starting between 4:30pm and 6:30pm.
 See our list of Maui luaus.

 We recommend you secure your desired dinner reservation as quickly as possible.
 If you book at a restaurant that is not at your resort, we recommend you inquire about parking options so that you are prepared.
 Some venues have valet-only parking while others may have ample self-parking.